A primer on semiconvex functions in general potential theories: Upper contact jets

 forcing $\lambda \leq 0$, and thus all the eigenvalues of $D^2u(x) - A$ have to be nonpositive, that is $A = D^2u(x) + P$ for some $P\geq 0$.
 Conversely, by (\ref{d-a}) it immediately follows that $(p,A) = (D^2u(x), D^2u(x) + P)$ is an upper contact jet for $u$ at $x$ if $P> 0$. \end{proof}

 A pair of remarks concerning contact functions and jets are in order.

-\begin{remark}[Lower contact functions and jets] One can also define \emph{lower} contact points and jets by reversing the inequality in (\ref{def:ucp}).
+\begin{remark}[Lower contact points and jets] \sid{contact!lower} One can also define \emph{lower} contact points and jets by reversing the inequality in (\ref{def:ucp}).
 Hence the set $J^{2,-}_xu$ of all lower contact jets for $u$ at $x$ can be considered as a \emph{local second-order subdifferential} of $u$ at $x$; indeed, if $(p,0) \in J^{2,-}_xu$, then $p \in \de u(x)$ according to \Cref{def:subd}, provided that we restrict the domain of $u$ to a neighborhood of $x$ in which (\ref{ucp}) holds. \end{remark}

 \begin{remark}[Flat contact points and local maxima] As we pointed out in \Cref{geointerpsubdiff}, if $x$ is an upper (resp.~lower) contact point whose associated upper (resp.~lower) contact jets have zero matrix component, then $u$ has, for each such jet, one locally supporting hyperplane from above (resp.~below) at $x$.
 Hence, we will call such points \emph{flat} contact points.
-Also, it is worth noting that $(0,0) \in J^{2,+}_x u$ (resp.~$(0,0) \in J^{2,-}_xu$) is equivalent to $x$ being a local maximum (resp.~minimum) point for $u$. \end{remark}
+Also, it is worth noting that $(0,0) \in J^{2,+}_x u$ (resp.~$(0,0) \in J^{2,-}_xu$) is equivalent to $x$ being a local maximum (resp.~minimum) point for $u$. \sid{contact!flat} \end{remark}

-\subsection{The theorems on upper contact jets and on summands}
+\section{The theorems on upper contact jets and on summands}

 The main result on upper contact jets we wish to present can be found in \cite[Theorem~4.1]{hlqc}.
-Two thirds of this result have been essentially proven above since these parts are the easy and natural extensions to quasi-convex functions of frist order properties already established for convex functions in \Cref{convediff}.
-The third part concerning the {\em partial upper semicontinuity of second derivatives} will be ``new'' also per convex functions.
+Two thirds of this result have been essentially proven above since these parts are the easy and natural extensions to semiconvex functions of first order properties already established for convex functions in \Cref{chap:diff}.
+The third part concerning the {\em partial upper semicontinuity of second derivatives} will be ``new'' also for convex functions.